Partners

 Film Production Activity Tax Credit

-A film production entity may be entitled to a refundable tax credit against the State of Maryland (the State) income tax for certain costs incurred in the State that are necessary to carry out a film production activity in the State.
+A film production entity may be entitled to a refundable tax credit against the State of Maryland (“the State”) income tax for certain costs incurred in the State that are necessary to carry out a film production activity in the State.

 The statute creating the Maryland Film Production Activity Tax Credit and defining qualified film production activities can be found here.